Fibaro vs Samsung SmartThings home automation systems

 After failing to find a suitable solution, Hawkinson decided to solve his problem and so co-founders started SmartThings.

 Just a few short years later and Samsung acquired the start-up for $200 million.
 Many considered this acquisition as Samsung first move into the Internet of Things (IoT) space and a small indication of the brand’s future direction.

 Now known as Samsung SmartThings, the system provides customers with a fully integrated and automated home solution that goes above most.

 How does Samsung SmartThings works?

 At the heart of the Samsung SmartThings system is a hub, which connects to your Wi-Fi router, allowing you control from anywhere with an internet connection using their easy to use app or online portal.

 The hub sends and receives commands to devices and can be linked with up to 231 units.
 Currently, the SmartThings range includes power sockets, light switches, heating control and sensors.

 What makes the system really cool is many new Samsung products already have the technology built-in, allowing you to integrate them into your smart home.
 For example, you can buy a washing machine or robotic vacuum with the SmartThings technology already built-in.

 But that’s not all.
 Another feature that makes the Samsung SmartThings system incredible powerful is that it also works with any Z-Wave or ZigBee device.
 So you’re able to use thousands of 3rd party products with the system.

 Simply put, if you want to be able to remotely control an element within your home, there will be at least one solution.

 Is it DIY friendly?

-Designed to be user installed, Samsung SmartThings is very DIY friendly.
+Designed to be user installed, Samsung SmartThings is very DIY friendly and highly affordable.
 Many products are plug-in and play devices, allowing you to be set up and running in minutes.

 Current product range